crcn/tandem-old/packages/tandem-app/README.md

 - code should be vanilla HTML & CSS with dynamic blocks (paperclip)
 - registered components for DND
 - identify where children should be dropped to
+- color picker should contain pallete for manifest.json

 PAPERCLIP DSL TODOS: